Frequently Asked Questions - Transfer Students

 - Students transferring from foreign universities must submit a course-by-course credit evaluation from a member of the National Association of Credential Evaluation Services (NACES).

-If you have any questions, feel free to reach out to the Transfer & Transition Advising Center at (513) 556-9000 or transfer@uc.edu.
-You can also view the Transfer Equivalency Database here.
+If you have any questions, feel free to reach out to the Transfer Center to schedule an appointment with a Transfer Center team member or transfer@uc.edu.
+Students can also visit Transferology.com to create a self-serve credit evaluation.

 Can I appeal a decision about my transfer credits?